frederic-perez/AmE-dictionary/data/idioms.md

 __out of date__
 __out of house and home__ Evicted; no longer having a place to live. _If my wife loses her job like so many of her co-workers, we’ll be out of house and home for sure._
 __out of kilter__ :two: _Out of kilter with the times._
+__out of left field__ Uncommon, unpopular, or otherwise strange. _Well, that suggestion is certainly out of left field!
+How did you come up with that one?_
 __out of nowhere__
-__out of pocket__ :two::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._
+__out of pocket__ :three::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._
 __out of steam__ :dart: Completely exhausted, fatigued, or without energy or motivation.
 __out of the blue__
 __out of the wood(s)__ No longer in danger or dealing with a particular difficulty, though not entirely resolved.
 Usually used in the negative. _Her surgery went as well as we could have hoped, but she’s not out of the woods yet._